X

 Guttentag says that there isn't a major difference between what mortgage brokers charge to originate a loan versus direct lenders.

 However, it's important to ask about fees and compare costs.
 Your mortgage lender is required to provide you with the CFPB’s "Loan Estimate" form three business days after submitting your loan application.
 It details your loan terms, expected fees and closing costs.
-Also, three business days before closing, your lender is required to provide you with the CFPB’s “Closing Disclosure” form.
+Also, three business days before closing, your lender is required to provide you with the CFPB’s “Closing Disclosure” form, so you can get a review everything before closing and sign off on the final terms.

 Next steps

-Shopping for a mortgage?
-Compare current mortgage rates from mortgage lenders and mortgage brokers in your area.
+Ready to shop for a mortgage?
+Compare current mortgage rates and shop offers from mortgage retailers.

 Add to Homescreen?